 The size of the attraction force F in signs is equal to G (the gravitational constant).
 And, it is a value whose size depends on the system of units that one uses.
 And, G is a universal constant.
 Further, one has to multiply it by the product of the weights (m1 and m2).
 Then, we have to divide by the square of the space between the bodies:

 F = G*m1*m2 / r^2.

-One can use the gravitational force to calculate the stuff done on a falling item.
+One can use gravitational force to calculate the stuff done on a falling item.
 We can use a minimal approach and begin by claiming that air drag is almost nil.
 Indeed, air drag is low for so many intents, so our estimates here will be fair.

 If a thing falls a set distance, the force of gravity acting on it will do work on it.
 As a result of this labor, the kinetic energy of the item will grow as it drops.
 The energy released is simple to find.
 Thus, we merely ought to find the force of a book dropping from a desk onto the ground.

-The force of gravity drives the entire universe, both stars and planets.
+The force of gravity drives the entire universe, both stars, and planets.
 Gravity, in other terms, is the force that acts on all objects that have weight or power.
 It refers to the mass of an object on the Earth’s surface.
-In fact, gravity has an endless reach, and the forces of gravity lessen with increase in distance between the objects.
+In fact, gravity has an endless reach, and the forces of gravity lessen with an increase in distance between the objects.
 One can denote it by the letter ‘g.’

-The global gravitational constant, and the Newtonian constant of gravitation are all terms for the gravitational constant.
+The global gravitational constant and the Newtonian constant of gravitation are all terms for the gravitational constant.
 The symbol ‘G’ marks the gravity constant.

 We can derive the gravity constant traditionally using Planck’s length, mass, and time.
-Scientists have used the electrical force formula in wave form to build this.
+Scientists have used the electrical force formula in waveform to build this.